February 28, 2013

 Some current and former Iranian officials have tried to give an international dimension to the fatwa.
 For instance, in January 2013, Ramin Mehmanparast, spokesperson of the Ministry of Foreign Affairs suggested the country was ‘ready for this fatwa being registered as an international document.’

-This statement made ahead of the meeting between the IAEA and Tehran showed once again the country’s bizarre attitude toward international law and institutions such as the IAEA.
+This statement made ahead of the meeting between the IAEA and Tehran is unlikely to be taken seriously.
 It shows that Iran’s leaders expect the international community to take steps toward them rather than the opposite, and, rather than prove their compliance with international law, find it easier to create their own norms.
-This attitude toward international law and institutions indicates that the leadership is less than ready to accept and implement said law and cooperate with said institutions.
-International law is supposed to take precedence over domestic laws, yet a statement, which has not even been adopted as a piece of domestic legislation, is considered as superior by Iranian diplomats.
-To some extent, it demonstrates Iran’s lack of commitment to its international obligations and should Khamenei decide to take the extra step and weaponize, this decision would take precedence over the NPT.
+It shows that Tehran is less than ready to accept and implement said law and cooperate with said institutions.
+Taking a unilateral by focusing on a piece of national legislation prohibiting nuclear weapons, based on the Supreme Leader’s fatwa, and officially releasing the text of said decree would be more effective measures to build trust.

 Ariane Tabatabai is a Ph.D. candidate at King’s College, London, researching nuclear proliferation.
 She specializes in Iran and the ongoing nuclear negotiations with the P5+1.